Each Village Plan describes:

 [Click on your village in the map to see your local Village Plan]

-Pre-submitted questions will be selected on a first-come, first-served basis to be asked on the night, but all questions submitted in advance will receive a written answer and be published online.
+Pre-submitted questions will be selected on a first-come, first-served basis to be asked on the night.

 At the end of 2010, we sent every household the All in One survey, which asked about the priorities of residents in each local area.
 We asked what people liked about where they lived and what could be improved.